VicMarquez/Ecological-Analysis-Portfolio/README.md

 ### Prediction of atmospheric electrical activity using Machine Learning

 I carried out this project with two friends and colleagues, Santiago Costas and Juan Ignacio Szurlewicz.
 Our goal was to predict atmospheric electrical activity (LIGHT column) from the WRF-ELEC model using Machine Learning techniques.
 First, we explored, cleaned, and standardized the data.
 Then, we selected explanatory variables using various techniques, such as correlation matrices and PCA.
-Finally, we compared the performance of random forest models and neural network models.
+Finally, we conducted multiple iterations of random forest and neural network models, comparing their performance.